aws-amplify/docs/docs/lib/auth/fragments/flutter/phone/flows.md

 Return to SNS, and scroll to the `Sandbox destination phone numbers` section.
 Click **Add phone number** and follow the instructions to verify your phone number.

-You are now ready to create users and send OTPs.
+You are now ready to setup auth for OTP.

 ## Setup